 New Hampshire Dems fear blowback from impeachment inquiry: report

-New Hampshire Democrats said Wednesday that blowback from the House-led impeachment inquiry will only hurt their party’s presidential candidates and will mobilize President Trump’s base before the 2020 election.
+New Hampshire Democrats said Wednesday that blowback from the impeachment inquiry in the House will only hurt their party’s presidential candidates and will mobilize President Trump’s base before the 2020 election.

 “Of course, I want impeachment from a moral perspective,” Michael Ceraso, a former New Hampshire director for Pete Buttigieg’s presidential campaign, told Politico.
 "But from a political perspective, I don’t want to spend a year talking about how Democrats tried to impeach him and couldn’t pull it off.”